iamsahebgiri/iamsahebgiri/_about/about-saheb.md

 I started reading Java books while I was in class 7.
 I find the book interesting and build a couple of android applications before class 10.
 Before 10 I have learnt C++, Java, Android Development, HTML, CSS and Javascript(JQuery).
 I also learned graphics design and edited a couple of photos in Photoshop.
 You can check my social handle for that.

 After the tenth examination when results were yet to come when most people were busy finding their college I was learning Laravel, Vue, React.
-Eventually I ended up getting a college which was worse than I thought.It was a complete nightmare.
-I was done with studies <span role="img" aria-labelledby="sad">😭</span>.
+Eventually I ended up getting a college which was worse than I thought.
+However, 12th was not that bad either.
+I passed with good percentage in boards but I could not make it to elite IIT.

-While I was in that college, I had to balance my studies with the stuff I loved most.
-But failed miserably.
-This is where I am now.
-While the rest of my friends are busy making their career at Aakash Institute, Vikas, BJB....
-I struggled... and it goes on.....
+Now I'm in Siksha O Anusandhan, doing my Btech CS.
+And waiting for college to reopen.
+By the time, I am doing cp and when got bored switching back to dev.

 <h2>
     Areas of Interest